ashutoshmjain/gita/src/prologue.md

 In sanskrit, "Invocation" means `Aavahan`.
-It is a practice in Hindu tradition to invoke deities before attempting difficult tasks that seem humanly impossible.
-Depending on the nature of task, specific deities are invoked. `Rama` invoked `Siva` before taking on `Ravna`.
+It is a practice in Hindu tradition to invoke deities before attempting difficult tasks.
+Tasks  that seem humanly impossible.
+Depending on the nature of task, specific deities are invoked. `Rama` invoked `Siva` before crossing the sea to take on `Ravna`.
 Scribing `Mahabharata` was such a gargantuan act of knowledge harvest  that `Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge.

 # `Aavahan`